AdrianaAC/InterviewSimulator/README.md

 Introduction
 ------------
-Interview Simulator is a text based program that aims to help codeCadets practice and get ready for their coding interview.
+Interview Simulator is a text-based program that aims to help code cadets practice and get ready for their coding interview.

 Program Features